nixos-asia/website/en/nix-first.md

 ❯
 ```

-From here, you can verify that both the programs are indeed in `$PATH`
+From here, you can verify that both the programs are indeed in `$PATH` as indicatex by the "bin" directory in their respective [[store-path|store paths]]:

 ```text
 $ nix shell nixpkgs#cowsay nixpkgs#fortune